Black Cat (1991 film): Production

-Director Stephen Shin originally wanted to make the film a straight remake of Luc Besson's film La Femme Nikita but stopped after rights to a remake in the United States were purchased by Disney.
+Director Stephen Shin originally wanted to make the film a straight remake of Luc Besson's film La Femme Nikita but stopped after rights to a remake in the United States were purchased by Warner Bros.
 For the role of Catherine, unknown model Jade Leung was cast.
 Black Cat was filmed on locations in Hong Kong, Japan and Canada.

 Release

 The film was released in Hong Kong on 17 August 1991.
 The film grossed a total of HK$11,088,210.
 The film received a sequel in 1992 titled Black Cat 2: The Assassination of President Yeltsin.